Creamy Garlic Parmesan Potatoes (Dauphinoise Potatoes)

 How to make dauphinoise potatoes

-These creamy scalloped potatoes look and taste very classy, but they are very easy to make in a just four simple steps.
+These creamy garlic sliced potatoes look and taste very classy, but they are very easy to make in just four simple steps.
 Then you can bake them in just 25 minutes.

 So this is all you do:

-1. Heat up some cream and milk with garlic, nutmeg and thyme.
+1. Heat up some cream and milk with garlic, nutmeg and thyme in a large saucepan.

 2. Simmer with potato and onion slices for about 10 minutes.